 If your vehicle is very old has depreciated significantly and it's only worth a few thousand dollars, for example, you may decide that comprehensive and collision coverage is no longer worth the money.
 Before making any decisions about changes in your coverage, however, it's important to properly assess the state of your vehicle and your household insurance needs.
 You should also read (and thoroughly understand) the fine print in your insurance policy too.

 Join your parent's existing policy

 Teen drivers pay considerably more for car insurance than any other age group.
 If you're a teenager, one way to avoid paying high premiums is to be added as a driver to your parent's policy.
 As long as your permanent address is the same as your parent's (even if, for example, you live on a college campus for part of the year) and your name isn’t on the car title, you can join your parent's existing policy.
 This will almost always result in lower premiums than if you were on your own policy as a teen driver.

 Comparison shop to find affordable car insurance

-When shopping for the best car insurance at the lowest price, always compare car insurance prices from different companies.
+When shopping for the best car insurance at the lowest price, always compare prices from multiple companies.
 Shopping for car insurance online makes this easy.
 Most companies offer no-obligation car insurance quotes so you can compare multiple policies and prices until you find the best deal.

 When you get a quote for car insurance, check the coverage limits.
 Depending on your needs, you may be able to request lower limits to reduce your premiums.
 You can also ask a company if they offer any additional discounts that are not offered in your initial quote.

-If you have an old vehicle and can afford to repair or replace it if need be, it may not be worth paying for comprehensive and collision coverage.
-You will reduce your premiums without these optional coverages but make sure you only forgo them if you are confident they are not worth it for your vehicle.
+As mentioned above, if you have an old vehicle and can afford to repair or replace it if need be, it may not be worth paying for comprehensive and collision coverage.
+You will reduce your premiums without these optional coverages, but make sure you only forgo them if you are confident they are not worth it for your vehicle.